JOHNFLEURIMOND/Marvel-API-Redux-Character-App/README.md

 # :checkered_flag:What It Looks Like :checkered_flag::

 # How It's Made :nut_and_bolt:🔨 :hammer::wrench::
- This application built with Nodemon.
+ This application built with React, Redux, and Typescript.

  # How It's Works:white_check_mark::